-If the music is already numbered but you're missing copies (for instance, 3, 19, and 26), pull from the end and renumber so you have an accurate count.
+If the music is already numbered but you're missing a few copies, pull from the end and renumber, filling in, as needed.

 How should I organize everything?

-Everyone has their own system for organizing music, but I usually like to sort by theme first (General, Advent/Christmas, Lent/Easter, Communion, etc.), then alphabetize within each section.
-I alphabetize by title, but others prefer filing by composer's last name.
-Choose whatever will be easiest for you!
+Everyone has their own system for organizing music, but I usually like to sort by season or theme first (General, Advent/Christmas, Lent/Easter, Communion, etc.), then alphabetize within each section.

 Should I keep copied music?

-The general rule is, if it violates copyright, discard.
-If it's legitimate sheet music (public domain, covered under CCLI license, or purchased and downloaded legally) and you think you might use it again, file with the rest of your anthems.
-For solo or instrumental music, hole-punch, file in notebooks by theme and/or alphabetically, and label.
+If it violates copyright, discard.
+If it's legitimate sheet music (public domain, covered under your church's CCLI or One License license, or purchased and downloaded legally) and it's something you think you might use again, put it in a box or folder and file where appropriate.

 What do I do with sample music?